Jonny "Itch" Fox: 2015–present: Reunion of The King Blues

 On 25 November 2015, The King Blues announced their return, as well as announcing tour dates for Enter Shikari, for whom they would appear as special guests on their Mindsweep Tour the following year.

 In 2016, the band released "Off with Their Heads" on rapper Scroobius Pip's Speech Development record label.

 In 2017, the band signed to Cooking Vinyl Records and released their fifth full-length album The Gospel Truth.

 Itch wrote a poem called "Manchester" after the Manchester bombings which was used by ITN News in their report.

 Itch released his first book 101 Haikus which was crowd-funded and reached its goal within hours of being announced.
 The book went on to become an Amazon Best Seller.

 In 2019, Itch wrote "38 Minutes" a musical based on a false alert in Hawaii.
 The live show was sold out months in advance and the soundtrack made the UK iTunes Top 40.

 Itch also released his second book "Tall Stories", a collection of fictional short stories.

 Controversy

-In June 2016, during their appearance at the Glastonwick festival (where The King Blues were also playing), The Tuts addressed allegations against Itch.
-Immediately after the festival they uploaded a video to their YouTube channel, along with the full text of their speech.
+In June 2016, during their performance at the Glastonwick festival (where The King Blues were also playing), The Tuts referred to sexual assault and domestic violence allegations published in a blog by a former romantic partner of Itch.
+Immediately after the festival they uploaded a now-deleted video to their YouTube channel, along with the full text of their speech.

-In July 2019, it was reported that Itch was pursuing legal action to sue the accusers and event promoters.
-On August 3rd 2021, it was confirmed that the libel case had been settled on mutually acceptable terms without any admissions of liability.
-Solidarity Not Silence were represented by Bindmans.
-Itch represented himself.
+Following the statement from The Tuts, Itch released his own statement on The King Blues Facebook page in 2017 addressing some of the allegations, calling it an "organised smear campaign" and denying the accusations made against him.
+In the statement he refers to being "hit", "scratched", and "bitten" by one of the women who made the allegations during their relationship.